“Make the impossible possible, the possible easy, the easy elegant…”

 Observing a moving child will reveal a painful truth about our paradigms of movement: moving often relates to “training” or “exercise” and this is connected to concepts where the amount of discomfort and effort experienced in the exercise are directly related to how good it is for you and the amount of health and body related guilt you can compensate.

-In our western society there is a schizophrenic relationship with effort, where it is simultaneously desirable and abject.
+In our western society there is a schizophrenic relationship with effort, where it is simultaneously desirable and wrong.
 If something feels hard you are bad at it, and if something feels hard you are working hard and this in itself is a virtue.
 When moving badly becomes virtuous, this is a recipe for disaster.